 Our choice: Meriva 1.4t (120) SE (a/c)

-There's no doubting the appeal of the Mervia's 1.3 and 1.7-litre diesel engines.
-The two units are available in four states of tune, from 73bhp to 128bhp.
-However, our pick is the 118bhp 1.4-litre turbo petrol.
-It’s quiet at cruising speeds, but with only 175Nm of torque needs to be worked hard to make the most of the performance.
-Vauxhall claims 0-62mph in 11.5 seconds.
 On winding roads, the Meriva handles well.
 The blend of well weighted steering, strong grip and good body control means plenty of agility.
 On rough roads it's reasonably comfortable, with supple suspension soaking up bumps easily and making long motorway journeys a breeze.
+Refinement is strong, too, and road noise is particularly well suppressed.

-The Vauxhall Meriva has a spacious 400 litre boot with an under floor compartment.
-Seats also fold completely flat to create an enormous 1500 litre load space that's 1.75 meters long.
+The Vauxhall Meriva has a spacious 400-litre boot with an under floor compartment.
+Seats also fold completely flat to create an enormous 1,500-litre load space that's 1.75 meters long.
 In the cabin, there are lots of useful storage draws and spaces, including door pockets big enough to hold a one litre drinks bottle upright.
 Strapping in child seats is a breeze, and robust grab handles ensure you can reach both sides of the rear bench without having to clamber over seats.
-Vauxhall also offers the FlexRail in SE equipped cars.
-This is a bar running the entire length of the cabin, on to which a variety of movable and secure stowage bins an be fixed.
+Vauxhall also offers the FlexRail in Exclusiv and SE equipped cars.
+This consists of a pair of rails that run the entire length of the cabin, on to which a variety of movable and secure stowage bins can be fixed.